 Tax-Free Savings Options

 A way to avoid taxation aspects is to consider using Individual Savings Accounts (ISAs), which are tax-free savings vehicles.
-For years now, ISAs have served as a tax-friendly way to save 20,000 pounds each year.
+For years now, ISAs have served as a tax-friendly way to save 20,000 each year.

 Types of ISAs

-- Cash ISAs are great deals for conservatives, for they always guarantee returns.
+Cash ISAs are great deals for conservatives, for they always guarantee returns.

-- Stocks and Shares ISAs: These are best suited for someone who is willing to risk the market to get good returns.
+Stocks and Shares ISAs: These are best suited for someone who is willing to risk the market to get good returns.

-- Junior ISAs: This type of account is meant for children under the age of 18.
+Junior ISAs: This type of account is meant for children under the age of 18.
 It allows parents or guardians to save money without paying tax on their child’s behalf.

 Starting Rate for Savings